cmaxw/devchat-eleventy/src/my-ruby-story/mrs-098-david-a-black.md

   - podcast
   - David A. Black
 ---
 David A. Black, Software Engineer IV at 2U, joins Charles Max Wood on this week's My Ruby Story.
-David A. Black has been a Ruby user for 19 years and has been writing books about Ruby for the last 14 years.
+David A. Black has been a Ruby user for 19 years and has been writing books about Ruby for the last 14 years as well as  organizing conferences.

 David has been coding since he was 13 years old.
-He got a Ph.D. in Cinema Studies at New York University and used his sabbatical to write the [The Well-Grounded Rubyist](https://www.amazon.com/Well-Grounded-Rubyist-Covers-Ruby-1-9-1/dp/1933988657) book.
+He was looking at the computer section at the old bookstore Borders, in early November 2000 and stumbled into Ruby with the  Programming Ruby by Dave Thomas and Andy Hunt book.
+Even though he got a Ph.D. in Cinema Studies at New York University and used his sabbatical to write the [The Well-Grounded Rubyist](https://www.amazon.com/Well-Grounded-Rubyist-Covers-Ruby-1-9-1/dp/1933988657) book.
 David then quit his position as a professor to become a programmer.

 **Host:** Charles Max Wood